prefix-dev/rattler-build/docs/converting_from_conda_build.md

 ## Converting the recipe script

-We still support the `build.sh` script, but we renamed the `bld.bat` script to `build.bat` to be more consistent with the `build.sh` script.
+We still support the `build.sh` script, but the `bld.bat` script was renamed to `build.bat` in order to be more consistent with the `build.sh` script.

 You can also choose a different name for your script:

 ```yaml